 Dry wine is traditionally used and preferred in cooking savory dishes.

-It is best served over mashed potatoes or noodles cooked in chicken broth.
+It is best served over mashed potatoes or pasta cooked in chicken broth.

 Of course, it can be eaten without either side because who doesn’t love sautéed mushrooms in a wine sauce over fried chicken?